Photonic Exceptional Points in Holography and QCD: Holographic confining toy model of coupled ternary resonators and EPs

-$\phi(z)$ is a dilaton-like background representing the effect of the microresonators’ gain/loss, which is analogous to the flavor branes’ backreaction.
-For a “soft-wall” model (used in AdS/QCD), a common choice is $\phi(z) = \kappa^2 z^2$, where $\kappa$ sets a scale that can be tuned to reflect coupling strengths or exceptional points.
-The bulk action for a gauge field $A^a_M$, which represents mode dynamics of each resonator, and scalar $X$, representing symmetry-breaking effects, e.g., PT/anti-PT transition, is $S= S_{\text{bulk}}+S_{\text{flavor}}$, where the bulk action is
+where $\phi(z)$ is a dilaton-like background simulating the effect of the microresonators’ gain/loss, which is analogous to the flavor branes’ backreaction.
+For a “soft-wall” model, a common choice is $\phi(z) = \kappa^2 z^2$, where $\kappa$ sets a scale that can be tuned to reflect coupling strengths or exceptional points.
+The bulk action for a gauge field $A^a_M$, which simulate mode dynamics of each resonator, and scalar $X$, simulating the symmetry-breaking effects, or the $\mathcal{PT}$/anti-$\mathcal{PT}$ transition, would be $S= S_{\text{bulk}}+S_{\text{flavor}}$.